pharo-open-documentation/pharo-wiki/PharoProjects/RichText.md

 ## TextEmphasis
 The class `TextEmphasis` defines a set of simple (no font change) changes you can do.
 See the class side of `TextEmphasis` for the supported styles of emphasis.

-It i possible to overlap the different emphasis styles:
+It is possible to overlap the different emphasis styles:

 ```Smalltalk
 text := 'Hello World!' asText.